acarmonabelmonte/javascript-objects-exercises/README.md

-# JavaScript Objects Exercises
+# JavaScript Objects & Iterators Exercises

-Exercises to practice with Object Syntax in JavaScript.
+Exercises to practice with Objects & Iterators Syntax in JavaScript.